geoffdgeorge/iaTweetBot/README.md

-# Internet Archive Tweet Bot
+# Page Upon Page Tweet Bot

 This bot is built to tweet random pages from the archive.org's more than 20 million books and other texts